Vendor Agreements: From Clauses to Lifecycle Management

 9. Ownership of work product

-• Who owns deliverables created vendor pursuant to the contract
+• Who owns the final deliverables

-• Where disputes must be filed
+• Where disputes will be handled

 Read also, A Guide to Supplier Contract Management

-Common types of vendor agreements (+ applications)
+Common types of vendor contracts (+ applications)

 How different contract types serve different business operations: